gavinratcliff/website/recipes/shakshuka.md

 * Add in tomatoes and combine, bring to a simmer
 * Cook for 15 minutes or so stirring until its thick, tasting and salting constantly
 * Make dips in the sauce and crack eggs, simmer for another 10 minutes.
-* Remove from heat, garnish with parsely and serve.
+* Remove from heat, garnish with parsley and feta and serve.